It’s all free, folks.

 However, many people don’t realize that the county offers this program, but Vigdal is hoping that more residents will start to take advantage of the service.

 “It’s always changing; we’re always getting new stuff in,” Vigdal said.
 “Why spend money when you could come here and get project paint, soap, grout cleaner or whatever?”

-The Dickinson Recycling Center also offers a variety of other services, including disposal of green waste, appliances, electronics and tires for minimal prices.
-Visit the recycling center page for more information.
+The Regional Collection Center also offers a variety of other services, including disposal of green waste, appliances, electronics and tires for minimal prices.